Vav-Alex/Pseudo-network_of_Finances_and_services_project/README.md

 Term project for the course Big Data Architechture.
 Pseudo-servers using Kafka, applications recieving and proccesing the messages sent from pseudo-servers while sending results to a database.
 Finally an application proccesing the historical data of the database to create some statistical insights.

 # Description
 This project is a setup of a network of financial and investment services of stock exchanges and investors as well as applications that analyse those data.
-This network can run in Hadoop and the components of the network are described below.
+The components are described bellow.

 Note: Comments and descriptions are provided in all the python files for better understanding.